Which place is cheaper, Amsterdam or Bern?

 In October, Bern is generally a little warmer than Amsterdam.
-Temperatures in Bern average around 13°C (55°F), and Amsterdam stays around 11°C (51°F).
+Daily temperatures in Bern average around 13°C (55°F), and Amsterdam fluctuates around 11°C (51°F).

 In the autumn, Bern often gets more sunshine than Amsterdam.
 Bern gets 126 hours of sunny skies this time of year, while Amsterdam receives 99 hours of full sun.

 Bern usually gets less rain in October than Amsterdam.
 Bern gets 49 mm (1.9 in) of rain, while Amsterdam receives 72 mm (2.8 in) of rain this time of the year.

 Both Amsterdam and Bern are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Bern for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Amsterdam because of the museums, the shopping scene, and the cuisine.

 The weather in Amsterdam can be very cold.
 Bern can be very cold during winter.
 Bern is a little warmer than Amsterdam in the winter.
 The daily temperature in Bern averages around 3°C (37°F) in January, and Amsterdam fluctuates around 2°C (36°F).